Arfifias/Planets/README.md

 # Planets
-A static website made in HTML about planets.....made when I was a freshman
+A static website made in HTML about planets.....made when I was a freshman in College